Matt Harvey's return doesn't end well, but Mets see a silver lining

 "The past two or three starts have been pretty terrible," the 28-year-old said.
 "Obviously there is work to be done to get things back on track, which is the main goal right now."

-Nevertheless, to say that Harvey’s outing was without redeeming qualities wouldn’t be fair, either.
-Through five innings, he had battled out of several jams, limiting Milwaukee to just two runs, and he entered the bottom of the sixth with the game tied 2-2.
+Nevertheless, to say that Harvey's outing was without redeeming qualities wouldn't be fair, either.
+Through five innings, he had battled out of several jams, limiting Milwaukee to only two runs, and he entered the bottom of the sixth with the score tied 2-2.
 That was the upside for Collins.

 "Fifth inning was his best inning of the night," Collins said.
 "We were hoping we could get through the bottom of the order so we could worry about the matchups later on.
 But couldn't do it."